No description

 4. FFI modules — Compile Scheme FFI wrappers, linking against native objects

-5. Pure modules — Compile Scheme modules in declared order
+5. Pure modules — Compile Scheme modules (in parallel by dependency level when auto-discovered, sequentially when explicitly listed)

-6. Application binary — Link everything into a deployed executable
+6. Application binary — Link everything into the final executable

 Spec Reference